National Geographic Quest Review and Specifications

 MS Quest itinerary program is based on cruises tracing the coast of North America, and bringing travelers to British Columbia and Alaska during summer, heading south during winter to navigate the Sea of Cortez and Baja California, as well as Panama and Costa Rica.

-National Geographic Quest has 4 passenger decks and 50 cabins.
-22 of the staterooms feature small private verandas with floor-to-ceiling sliding doors bringing in ample natural light.
-12 cabins connect via internal doorway access which allowing families to combine the rooms.
-All category 5 suite cabins accommodate a 3rd person on convertible sofa bed.
+National Geographic Quest has 4 passenger decks with all 50 staterooms.
+Of all cabins, 22 are with small private balconies (with floor-ceiling sliding doors) and 12 cabins (6 pairs) are connecting (via internal doorway access) allowing families to combine 2 adjacent rooms.
+All category 5 suites accommodate a 3rd person on convertible sofabed.

 Dining options - Food & Drinks